Updated on 9th December, 2022 by Martin Astley

 - Check that you have shut off your home’s water supply properly by turning on your taps.
 If water continues to flow out of the tap after about 30 seconds, your water supply is still running.

-- Take a full meter reading by noting down every number on the meter.
-If the meter is still going up, double-check that you have turned off all of your appliances.
+- Take a full metre reading by noting down every number on the meter.
+If the metre is still going up, double-check that you have turned off all of your appliances.

-- Wait for around half an hour – maybe you could pop round to your neighbours, or watch your favourite TV show?
+- Wait for about 30 minutes—perhaps you could visit your neighbours or watch your favourite TV show?

-- Check your meter again.
+- Check your metre again.
 If the reading has gone up, then you probably have a leak.
-The meter dial will only move if you have used water.
+The metre dial will only move if you have used water.

 Paying for wasted water